 In my last post (here) which was about bad inner outdoors we had with a friend on the weekend, I ended with a picture of Nick eating dessert.
 So this is what he was eating.

 It is Caramelized Pear Upside Down Cake , which I made by following a recipe over at Fine Cooking dot com.
 [UPDATE : this site is no longer active and the recipe has sadly been taken down.
-I’ll have to find an alternative one. ]There is a good reason that it has a rating of 5 stars out of 5, given by people who have made it!
+I found another one that seems good but I haven’t tried it yet. ]There is a good reason that it has a rating of 5 stars out of 5, given by people who have made it!

 Not only did I love the way it looked with the caramel sauce bathing the decoratively arranged slices of pear beautifully, it was also really delicious.